DJB VC Raghav Chadha accuses BJP of vandalising his office, attacking staff; party denies | Politics

 DJB VC Raghav Chadha accuses BJP of vandalising his office, attacking staff; party denies

-Delhi Jal Board (DJB) vice chairman Raghav Chadha on Thursday claimed that BJP workers vandalised his office and attacked staff members at the board's headquarters at Jhandewalan here.
+Delhi Jal Board (DJB) vice chairman and AAP MLA Raghav Chadha on Thursday claimed that BJP workers vandalised his office and attacked staff members at the board's headquarters at Jhandewalan here.
 However, the Bharatiya Janata Party (BJP) denied the allegations saying the attack was orchestrated by the Aam Aadmi Party (AAP).
+According to Chadha, the vandals said that the attack should serve as a warning to Delhi Chief Minister Arvind Kejriwal and AAP MLAs for supporting the ongoing farmers' protest. ''The vandals told us that Kejriwal is coming out in support of farmers that is why we are warning him with this attack and if the party does not stop supporting the farmers movement then they will target every AAP MLA,'' Chadha claimed.

+Kejriwal called the attack ''shameful'' and said the AAP would not be cowed down by such a cowardice act. ''It is so shameful.
+The BJP should understand that the Aam Aadmi Party and my government are fully with the farmers till our last breath.
+We are not afraid of such cowardice attacks.
+I appeal to all the party workers not to be provoked by such attacks of BJP and express restraint and continue their support to the farmers,'' Kejriwal tweeted.
+Some of the staff members have suffered injuries, Chadha claimed.

 - READ MORE ON: